S87GMIL/e621Configurator/README.md

 ### Element Modification

 <p>
-Bellow the basic settings you will find the following expandable panels, which are used to configure elements on the view.
+Below the basic settings you will find the following expandable panels, which are used to configure elements on the view.
 </p>
 - Hidden Elements: In here you define which elements should be hidden.<br>
-- Modified Elements: Here you can select elements be their ID, XPath or class and add CSS Style parameters and classes (Exmaples in the S87 Tweeks Profile)<br>
+- Modified Elements: Here you can select elements be their ID, XPath or class and add CSS Style parameters and classes (Examples in the S87 Tweaks Profile)<br>
-- Moved Elements: In here you can move elements to another position, e.g. move the "Add To Set" button next to the favorite button (Example in the S87 Tweeks Profile)<br>
+- Moved Elements: In here you can move elements to another position, e.g. move the "Add To Set" button next to the favorite button (Example in the S87 Tweaks Profile)<br>
 - Changed Links: This is used to change the destination of a link, e.g. change the link of the "My Sets" button, so it opens your sets sorted by name.<br>
 - Created Links: As the name suggests you can create your own links and buttons in this section